Agile vs. Waterfall vs. Kanban vs. Scrum

 What makes Agile unique

-While you might hear it talked about as a distinct methodology, Agile more correctly refers to a category of methodologies that includes Scrum and Kanban.
+While you might hear it talked about as a distinct methodology, Agile project management more correctly refers to a category of methodologies that includes Scrum and Kanban.
 Still, there are fundamental differences between Agile and Waterfall project management.
 Agile focuses on adaptive, simultaneous workflows—a far cry from the linear nature of Waterfall.
 Each Agile methodology will have the following characteristics.

 Simultaneous, incremental work